Ankle

 • Symptoms

-1. Heel Pain with insidious onset (often bilateral)
+1. Heel Pain with insidious onset (bilateral in 60% of cases)

 2. Wearing shoes is painful (esp. soccer cleats)